Skip to main content Skip to footer

 But it’s not just about individual deals.
 By tracking conversion rates between stages, you can work backward from revenue targets.
 Need $2 million next quarter?
 If your proposal-to-close rate is 40% and average deal size is $50,000, you need 100 proposals.
 If discovery-to-proposal converts at 60%, you need 167 discovery calls.
 Now hitting your number is math, not magic.

-Sales opportunities vs. leads: understanding the distinction
+Sales opportunities vs leads: what's the difference?

-Sales leads are people or companies showing initial interest through actions like downloading content, attending webinars, or filling out contact forms.
-They exist at the top of your funnel, requiring nurturing and qualification to determine if they’re worth pursuing.
-An opportunity emerges when qualification confirms budget, authority, need, and timeline — the classic BANT criteria that signals real buying intent and distinguishes qualified sales leads from unqualified ones.
+On the other hand, an opportunity emerges when qualification confirms budget, authority, need, and timeline — the classic BANT criteria that signals real buying intent and distinguishes qualified sales leads from unqualified ones.

 The shift from lead to opportunity changes everything about your approach.
 Lead management focuses on education and nurturing, gradually building interest through valuable content and touchpoints.
 Opportunity management shifts to active selling: uncovering specific requirements, demonstrating value, handling objections, and guiding the buying process.